alinstein/ComputeCanada-Wiki/README.md

 # ---------------------------------------------------------------------
 echo "Job finished with exit code $? at: `date`"
 ```
-After running the Python script, besides log files created by tensorboardX and picture files created by matplotlib, a text file known as the output file will be created that reports the running process and records the results of I/O command such as print().
+After running the Python script, besides log files created by tensorboardX and picture files created by matplotlib, a text file known as the output file will be created that reports the running process and records the results of I/O commands such as print().

 More information about this can be found [here](https://docs.computecanada.ca/wiki/Running_jobs#Use_sbatch_to_submit_jobs)